How to Make the 5 Mother Sauces

 Sauce Tomate

-Escoffier Director of Education, Chef Stephanie Michalak White, closes out our Mother Sauce tribute with a demonstration of Sauce Tomate – the fifth and final in our Mother Sauce series.
+Escoffier Director of Academic Enrichment, Chef Stephanie Michalak White, closes out our mother sauce tribute with a demonstration of Sauce Tomate – the fifth and final in our mother sauce series.

 Ingredients